 Cats aren’t always the easiest animals to read and can’t tell us what they are thinking, but they do provide us with many clues as to how they feel in general, about us and towards other cats in the house.

 Nothing is sweeter than two cats who get along and are company for one another when their humans are out of the house.
 It is common for cats to bond who were brought together as kittens, or when a kitten is introduced to an adult, but even two adult cats can form close relationships with each other.

 What are the signs that two cats like each other?

 Rubbing against each other

 Cats who are on friendly terms will often rub their heads and bodies together.
-Cats have scent glands on their cheeks, lips, forehead, flanks and tail which secrete pheromones.
+Cats have scent glands on their cheeks, lips, temples, flanks and tail which secrete pheromones.
 When cats rub against each other, they transfer their scent onto the other cat.

 Cats experience grooming from another cat the moment they are born when the kitten’s mother licks the newborn.
 The mother will continue to groom the kitten until he or she is old enough to groom himself.